 About: Raynard For APS5

-Dear Friends, Supporters and Atlanta Public Schools District 5 students, parents, staff and stakeholders:
+Dear Friends, Supporters and Atlanta Public Schools (District 5) Educators, Parents, Students, Stakeholders, and Community:

-I have filed the declaration of intention to accept campaign contributions to be the Atlanta Board of Education District 5 representative, and I will submit the necessary forms to qualify to have my name placed on the ballot as the filing dates approach.
-I humbly ask for your support and your vote on Election Day, Tuesday November 2, 2021.
+I have filed the necessary "Declaration of Intention" to accept campaign contributions to be the Atlanta Board of Education District 5 representative, and I will submit the necessary forms to qualify to have my name placed on the ballot as the filing dates approach.
+I humbly ask for your support, prayers, and your vote on Election Day, Tuesday November 7, 2023.

 More than ever, achieving economic success requires a well-educated population.
 Our schools are the foundation on which Atlanta's future is built and in order to ensure a strong foundation we must have strong leaders on our school board.

 As a lifelong resident of West Atlanta, I am a product of the Atlanta Public Schools (APS) system, which I hope to be able to represent as one of your board members.

 A native Atlantan raised in historic SW Atlanta, I attended Atlanta Public Schools M. A. Jones Elementary, Beecher Hills Elementary, graduated from Southwest Atlanta High (1977), and graduated from Boston College (Carroll School of Management, Major: Computer Science), earning a Bachelor's of Science degree.